Internal Architecture¶

 Table Provider Interface¶

-Each Source Type implements the TableProvider trait (from DataFusion):
+Each Source Type implements the TableProvider trait (from DataFusion), translating logical plans into source-specific execution or API calls.

 Scaling Strategy¶